danog/MadelineProtoDocs/docs/API_docs/constructors/upload.cdnFileReuploadNeeded.md

 ---
 title: "upload.cdnFileReuploadNeeded"
-description: "The file was cleared from the temporary RAM cache of the CDN and has to be reuploaded."
+description: "The file was cleared from the temporary RAM cache of the CDN and has to be re-uploaded."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/upload_cdnFileReuploadNeeded.html